Ksavva1021/higgsdna-Htautau/index.md

 - `trigger_group`: Not used at the moment but included as an option
 - `analysis`: Name of the analysis
 - `year`

+# 5. Workflow - Analysis Chain
+This section will go over the workflow as seen in the base class under the process function.
+The plan is to update this as more functionality is added.

+- Applying MET filters
+- Applying Muon Pre-selection
+- Applying Electron Pre-selection
+- Applying Tau Pre-selection